Setting Video Duration and Aspect Ratio

 Choosing the Right Duration

-30 seconds is the default and works well for most situations.
+15 seconds is the default and is great for quick social content.
 Here is when to choose differently:

 Tips for Duration